I'm posting my experience of medical abortion having gone through it today

 Pregnant at 5 weeks

 I found out I was pregnant at around 5 weeks.
-Me and my boyfriend discussed the whole thing for days before deciding a termination was the right thing for us.
+My boyfriend and I discussed the whole thing for days before deciding a termination was the right thing for us.
 I won't go into the details as everyone's reasons are different but believe me this was the hardest decision I have ever made in my life!

 I went to see my doctor who referred me to the NHS clinic.